Deepika4456/future_m1_01/README.md

 1. Open notebook in Jupyter
 2. Run all cells

 ##  Future Improvements
-Add more advanced ML models
+- Add more machine learning models
-Improve accuracy
+- Improve accuracy using hyperparameter tuning
-use real-world datasets
+- Deploy the model as a web app
+- Use deep learning techniques

 ##  Author
 Surisetty Deepika